+- An individual.

+- Schools.

+- Childcare providers (including early years).

+- Newly registered charities or CICs.

-- Other public sector organisations but you could work with one of the types of organisations listed above, as a delivery partner. - A charity or CIC that is based overseas. - Community organisations that do not fit any of our eligibility criteria, such as a sports organisation which is not a charity or CIC. - Exempt charities, which are not otherwise constituted as one of the eligible organisations listed above. - Not-for-profit organisations that are not registered as either a charity or CIC. - A private or for-profit company.
+- Other public sector organisations but you could work with one of the types of organisations listed above, as a delivery partner.

+- A charity or CIC that is based overseas.

+- Community organisations that do not fit any of our eligibility criteria, such as a sports organisation which is not a charity or CIC.

+- Not-for-profit organisations that are not registered as either a charity or CIC.

+- A private or for-profit company.